satishpwebdev/satishpwebdev/README.md

 # Hello, I'm Satish Prajapati! 👋

-I'm a passionate **Frontend Developer** from India, with a love for coding and building things.
+I'm a passionate <span style="color:yellow">**Frontend Developer**</span> from India, with a love for coding and building things.
 Here you'll find some of my projects and contributions.

 ## 🔧 Technologies & Tools